Earth and Environmental Sciences

 - Earth Materials (EESC2220) with laboratory (EESC2221)

-(B) At least seven additional credits from departmental courses numbered 1000 or higher
+(B) At least 7 additional credits from departmental courses numbered 1000 or higher

-(C) At least three additional credits from a departmental course numbered 2000 or higher
+(C) At least 3 additional credits from a departmental course numbered 2000 or higher

-(D) At least three additional credits from a departmental course numbered 3000 or higher
+(D) At least 3 additional credits from a departmental course numbered 3000 or higher

 Each student's minor program must be approved in advance by a faculty advisor in the Department of Earth and Environmental Sciences.
 Students should be aware that many upper-level courses have prerequisites in geoscience, mathematics, physics, or chemistry.
 Consult this catalog or a departmental advisor, and keep in mind that these prerequisites must be considered in designing a specific minor program.
 The minor program allows students flexibility in their choice of courses.
 Minor programs can be designed to emphasize specific areas of concentration within the broad range of subjects in Earth and Environmental Sciences.

-Core courses in the department are designed to give non-science majors an introduction to various aspects of the earth’s history and dynamics.
-The course offerings include a wide variety of subjects and approaches that reflect the breadth of the earth sciences.
+Core courses in the department (numbered EESC1XXX) are designed to give non-science majors an introduction to various aspects of the Earth’s history and dynamics.
+The course offerings include a wide variety of subjects and approaches that reflect the breadth of the Earth sciences.
 This variety of courses provides maximum freedom of choice for introductory students.
 All of these courses presume no prior knowledge beyond high school science and all fulfill the Natural Science Core requirement.
 They are designed to acquaint students with some exciting aspect of the world we live in while providing a background in the methods of analysis and reasoning common to all science.
-EESC1125, 1132, 1134, 1163, 1167, 1168, and 1180 are courses that provide insight into the wide scope of geoscience subjects.
-The other Core offerings, EESC1110, 1146, 1150, 1157, 1170, 1172, 1174, 1177, and 1187, cover more specific sub-fields, such as oceanography, planetary, geology, astronomy, evolution, etc. Students wishing to find out more about department Core courses should contact the department at 617-552-3640 (Devlin 213) or see the department Director of Undergraduate Studies (Prof. Alan Kafka) (email@example.com).
+EESC1125, EESC1132, and EESC1180 are courses that provide insight into the wide scope of geoscience subjects.
+Other Core offerings (such as EESC1146, EESC1150, EESC1157, EESC1170, EESC1172, EESC1174, EESC1177, and EESC1187) cover more specific sub-fields, such as oceanography, climate change, water resources, astronomy, or evolution.
+The department participates in the Core Renewal process, offering both Complex Problems (for example, EESC1501, EESC1506) and Emerging Questions (for example, EESC1701, EESC1702) courses for first-year students.
+Students wishing to find out more about department Core courses should contact the department at 617-552-3640 (Devlin 213) or see the department Director of Undergraduate Studies (Professor Jeremy Shakun, email@example.com).